muratk5n/thirdwave/en/README.md

-That's like saying you can free yourself from the burdens of life by making seatbelts non-mandatory, letting the market decide, and die when the market desires it.
+That's like saying you can free yourself from the burdens of life by making seatbelts non-mandatory, letting the market decide, and die when the market desires it 🤨

 ---